manosfragk/CatApiAppSolution/README.md

     }
     ```

-2. Replace `your-server` with your SQL Server instance name.
+2. Replace `Server` with your SQL Server instance name.
 If you're using SQL Server Express, it might be something like `localhost\SQLEXPRESS`.

 3. Optionally, you can configure SQL Server authentication (if not using `Trusted_Connection=True`).